christinedraper/knife-topo/README.md

 ------------  | -----------
 --bootstrap    | Bootstrap the topology (see [topo bootstrap](#bootstrap)) See [knife bootstrap](http://docs.opscode.com/knife_bootstrap.html)  | Options supported by `knife bootstrap` are passed through to the bootstrap command
---no-upload   | Do not upload topology cookbooks
+--disable-upload   | Do not upload topology cookbooks

 ### Examples:
 The following will create the 'test1' topology, and bootstrap it.